kawaicheung/naming-things/manuscript/01_Intro.md

 On the other hand, there's an immediate payoff to a codebase with good names.
 They are the first things a programmer sees when digging into new code.
 They make your code more approachable.
 You can change the name of something and instantly improve your codebase.

 This is a book about how names can impact how well our code reads.
 This isn't a "styleguide".
 For instance, I'm not going to tell you that all strings have to be prefaced by `str` or camelCase is better than kebab-case.
 This is about adding meaning into the code we write, regardless of language or development environment.

-[Is this necessary?]

-* * *

-Mike asked me why I cared so much about naming when I happen to be working on code that only I'm going to see (as I mentioned earlier, I've been working on DoneDone as a solo developer for quite some time).
-Most codebases are touched by a multitude of people---where establishing good names is arguably more important than on a codebase managed by just one person.

-My answer is simple: Naming better makes me want to code better.
-Being the lone programmer on an app motivates me even more because it's a reflection of the quality I like to put into my work.
-When I revisit code I worked on a long time ago, I get the satisfaction of seeing that quality still present.
-And when the day comes when someone else contributes to the codebase, they'll benefit from the care I've already put into it.